 A selection process to choose a facilitation services company for the test project was completed in July 2018.
 The facilitation services selection team was composed of Lahontan Water Board staff, a TKPOA representative, TRPA staff, a Tahoe Water Suppliers Association representative, and a League to Save Lake Tahoe representative.
 Following the interviews of all companies that responded to the facilitation services request for proposal, the selection team unanimously selected Zephyr Collaboration to provide facilitation services for the project in July 2018.

 In October 2018, Lahontan Water Board staff and representatives from TKPOA, TRPA, the League to Save Lake Tahoe, and Tahoe Water Suppliers Association, led by Zephyr Collaboration, worked on establishing a collaborative process for environmental review and permitting of the test project.
-The collaborative process design addresses a wide range of topics from establishing a project review and permitting schedule, to reviewing the list of stakeholders and covering questions from those present on the collaborative process design.
-The draft collaborative process design proposes an aggressive schedule for stakeholder and public collaboration to meet the project goals of having the EIS/EIR environmental analysis completed and all required permits issued by Spring of 2021.
-This timeline is still under review and subject to change.
+The collaborative process design addresses a wide range of topics from establishing a project review and permitting schedule and an EIS/EIR environmental analysis schedule, to reviewing the list of stakeholders and covering questions from those present on the collaborative process design.

 TKPOA is currently implementing Waste Discharge Requirements (Order R6T-2014-0059) adopted by the Lahontan Water Board on July 14, 2014.
 The Findings in Order R6T-2014-0059 state, in part, the following: